fintech-projects/google-colab/README.md

 <ul>
   <li>Google Colab runtime selection as "GPU"</li>
+  <li>Create_model.ipynb needs to be run before the prediction file which will create the model</li>
-  <li>Before the predict_live_image.ipynb is run, the models need to be uploaded</li>
+  <li>When predict_live_image.ipynb is run, the input image is predicted with the model</li>
-  <li>Capture live image with plain background of light color and show finger count only to camera rather than with background noises or human faces - this is a limitation in the model trained and will be upgraded in future when time permits</li>
+  <li>Click on "Capture" button to save live image - while capturing the live image it is preferred with plain background of light color and show finger count only to camera rather than with background noises or human faces - this is a limitation in the model trained and will be upgraded in future version when time permits</li>
   <li>Upload kaggle.json when prompted during runtime</li>
 </ul>